 You can use ActionMailer Balancer Ruby gem to proportionally distribute the email sending load between two different sending services (e.g. 70% SendGrid and 30% Mailtrap) to mitigate the sending risks.

 To start sending emails with Mailtrap, you only need to create an account, then register, and verify your domain.
-Domain setup and verification could be done either from the in-app Homepage, or from the Sending Domains tab under Sending.
+Domain setup and verification is done from the Sending Domains menu.

 - After you create an account and add your sending domain, it will take up to two business days to go through the security check.